lakshmananmurugesan/sqs/README.md

 # NodeJs SQS Send Message/Consume Example

-This is an example of how to use aws sqs with nodejs Using with `aws-sdk` and `sqs-consumer` npm package.
+This is an example of how to use aws sqs with nodejs using with `aws-sdk` and `sqs-consumer` npm package.

 #### Prerequisite